simoniz0r/spm/README.md

 # How can I contribute?

 Curious about [AppImage](https://github.com/AppImage) development?
 Want to contribute?
-We welcome pull requests addressing any of the open issues and/or other bugfixes and/or feature additions.
+[AppImage](https://github.com/AppImage) welcome pull requests addressing any of the open issues and/or other bugfixes and/or feature additions.
 In the case of complex feature additions, it is best to contact us first, before you spend much time.
 See our list of issues and get in touch with us in #AppImage on irc.freenode.net.